petalslink/petalslink.github.io/README.md

 ```
 cd petalslink.github.io/
-docker run --rm --label=jekyll --volume=$(pwd):/srv/jekyll -it -p 4000:4000 jekyll/jekyll jekyll serve
+docker run --rm --label=jekyll --name=petals-website --volume=$(pwd):/srv/jekyll -it -p 4000:4000 jekyll/jekyll jekyll serve
 ```

 ... or you can install [Jekyll](http://jekyllrb.com/) directly on your machine.
 Then, use...

 * `bundle exec jekyll serve -w` to run a web server locally.